Define Authentication

 - Add a low-privilege credential (regular user token)

-- Add a high-privilege credential (admin token)
+- Add a high-privilege credential (admin token or captured browser session)

 - CodeWall will test whether resources accessible with admin credentials can also be reached with the regular user token